 The system enables PEXO Registrars to process candidates’ exam applications (e.g. exam bookings, arranging and postponing exam sessions), and Invigilators to call up the exams when required, and issue exam results and Knowledge Deficiency Report (KDR).

-Chief Flying Instructors (CFI) of approved Australian flying training schools may apply to CASA (Flight Crew Licensing) through a CASA Area Office to administer PEXO a variety of Private Pilot Licence (PPL) examinations.
+The Head of Operations (HOO) or Chief Flying Instructors (CFI) of approved Australian flying training schools may apply to CASA (Flight Crew Licensing) through a CASA Area Office to administer PEXO a variety of Recreational Pilot Licence (RPL) and/or Private Pilot Licence (PPL) examinations.